GA4 Events: Quick Start Guide for Beginners

 If your website is built on WordPress, you can set up tons of events just by installing the MonsterInsights plugin.

 MonsterInsights is the best Google Analytics plugin for WordPress.
 It allows you to easily connect your WordPress site with Google Analytics so you can view all the data that matters most right in your WordPress dashboard.
-You can also instantly set up all of your most important GA4 events with a couple clicks.
+You can also instantly set up all of your most important GA4 events with a couple of clicks.

 MonsterInsights Home Dashboard